vipul2802/o365hq.com/content/blog/Detect threats and manage alerts with Microsoft Cloud App Security.md

-Microsoft Cloud App Security features app permissions that allow you to see which user-installed apps have OAuth permissions and access to data from Office 365, G suite, and Salesforce.
+Microsoft Cloud App Security features app permissions that allow you to see which user-installed apps have OAuth permissions and access to data from Microsoft 365, G suite, and Salesforce.
 OAuth enables a user\`s account information to be used by third-party services, without exposing the user\`s password.
 OAuth app permissions help you decide which apps to allow and which ones to disallow in your environment.